 You have options.
 We can prepare and file all the required court documents, beginning with the preparation and filing of the Petition.
 We also prepare and file the financial disclosure documents, the Marital Settlement Agreement and other required court documents.
 However, you may wish to have your attorney or a private paralegal prepare your paperwork.
 In that case, we will work with your attorney or paralegal to prepare an agreement that accurately reflects the terms reached in mediation.

 You will need financial information, including a list of your assets and debts, and income information.
-A list of documents commonly required in divorce mediation may be accessed on this website at___.
+A list of documents commonly required in divorce mediation may be accessed in the Wendy Forrester Mediation Brochure.
 In addition to compiling information, it is important to consider what your primary interests are.
 Consider what your are primary concerns and why.
 Mediation is a process of determining each parties interests and crafting an agreement to address those interests.
 Also consider the main concerns of your spouse.
 In mediation, you may also consider creative options that meet the interests of you and your spouse.

 Expect mediation to be approximately 10%-20% of the costs of a litigated divorce.
 Divorce mediation is more economical because cases are settled outside of court.
 An amicable and cooperative approach to divorce saves time and expense.
 Rather than hiring two attorneys on an hourly basis to go to court, conduct discovery, hire financial and custody experts and prepare court documents, the mediator coordinates the use of accountants, appraisers and other experts as needed so that there is no duplication in the process.
 The divorce is completed without any court appearance.
 Attorneys’ services may be used economically on an as needed basis for legal advice and to review documents, rather than court.